 Are all relevant regulatory warnings on the High Risk List?

 No. The High Risk List only contains products that pose an anti-doping risk to athletes.
 There are many other products that have regulatory actions against them that do not involve substances prohibited in sport, and therefore are not on the High Risk List.
-Furthermore, USADA only posts regulatory warnings that are available to the public, and that USADA has become aware of.
-There could be many regulatory actions that occur behind the scenes or that USADA is not currently aware of.
+Furthermore, USADA only posts regulatory warnings that are available to the public, and of which USADA has become aware.
+There could be many regulatory actions that occur behind the scenes or of which USADA is not currently aware.
 Athletes are encouraged to search for their product name and the supplement company on FDA.gov.